IamStephan/saber-alt-template/README.md

   yarn build
 ```

-This builds the files in the src directory and outputs all the necessary file needed by the cms.
+This builds the files in the src directory and outputs all the necessary files needed by the cms.

 ## Folders and files